 Undergraduate Programs Offered – 6

-We are consistently ranked among the top in the nation and the world.
+We are consistently ranked among the top programs in the nation and the world.
 We are recognized by many as one of the best programs for research and health education and kinesiology studies.

 The Hall of Honor recognizes faculty, alumni, and friends of the Department of Kinesiology and Health Education who have made significant contributions to their professional field.